 Not 25 Years…But Still Good News

 As far as the camera goes, it’s very nice someone is addressing the ability to have a film camera with the very useful ability to record settings used.
 Almost like an EXIF file.
 Almost.
 There will be an app to view and record those settings on your iPhone thru Bluetooth.
 Love it.
 However, I notice this being touted as the “first film camera in 25 years”.
 Uhhh,…no. How soon we forget.
 The Nikon FM3a was made up until 2006.
 And Leica still makes the M-A Typ 127, M7 and MP.
-And, of course, the Nikon F6, which you can still buy new on Amazon or B&H. But I digress.
+And, of course, the Nikon F6, which you can still buy new on Ebay or at B&H. But I digress.

 A built in flash and continuous lighting are useful, and it does have a hot shoe.
 But no sync speed info.
 And I guess no PC connector on the camera body.
 Apparently they are partnering with Silberra Film.
 But since I haven’t used that film yet, I could not really comment.
 Other than to say I would welcome more “film” partnerships.
 Especially as it pertains to the big players.
 How accurate, (location of film plane), is the removeable film back?
 I guess that wouldn’t be a problem.
 Hasn’t been for Mamiya or Hasselblad or other medium format cameras, so I guess it’s a non-issue.
 Being able to attach/remove these ‘I-Backs’ in mid-roll is a really great innovation, to say the least.
 The only thing I can see as a little “screwy”, is the shutter release placement on the front of the camera.
 Really?
 Okey dokey.